 Also accessibility.
 Before, you had to be invited to see anything, and now everything is online.

 Is it becoming less exclusive or more exclusive because everyone wants it now?

 They almost feel like, "I'm giving you all this, but I still have my personal life that you have no idea about.
-Don't even come close to me."
+Everyone has another life than what they put up on Instagram.

 What about print?

 Going into the world of magazines at a time that each day is becoming more digital is scary.
 I think about this every day, I will wake up to it at night in bed, thinking if I am making a mistake.
 But I firmly do believe that magazines will never go out of print.
 I think that our generation is just at a digital obsessed phase, but it will pass, and people will soon come back more to print.
 This happened with records and CDs when the iPod came out, and now it’s considered trendy to collect records.
 Staring at screens for hours is so unhealthy too, so I think people will always have the need for print.